 No doubt the film will suffer from being unfairly compared to the newly released Black Panther, not to mention the inflated expectations that weigh down any film with a diverse cast.
-That problematic thinking comes down to the fact that we still don't make enough movies depicting people of color, or directed by women (let alone a woman of color), so that when we do, they have to be the best that ever was.
+That problematic thinking comes down to the fact that we still don't make enough movies depicting people of colour, or directed by women (let alone a woman of colour), so that when we do, they have to be the best that ever was.
 We don't place those kinds of stakes on movies made by white men — in fact, quite the opposite.
 How many John Wicks are we even at now?
 You wouldn't compare Iron Man to Harry Potter, so why do that here?

 There will be naysayers, of course, as there are with all films based on stories and characters we imagined as a child.
 But in this case, change is good.
-Regardless of how you feel about this particular film when you leave the theater, it has done something remarkable: DuVernay has opened the door for kids who have been erased from popular culture to see themselves represented onscreen.
+Regardless of how you feel about this particular film when you leave the cinema, it has done something remarkable: DuVernay has opened the door for kids who have been erased from popular culture to see themselves represented onscreen.

 A young woman of colour going about her regular life, and then finding out that she is special — that's a fantasy worth seeing — and believing.

 A Wrinkle In Time is in cinemas on March 23.